seinecle/mk99/docs/generated-html/subdir/value-creation-with-data_temp_common.md

 |===

 //ST: !

-.Rank / Match / Compare: the hard part
+==== Ranking / matching / comparing: the hard part

+//ST: !
 |===

-1. Finding emergent, implicit attributes
+1. Finding emergent, implicit attributes (imagine: if you rank things based on just one public feature: not interesting nor valuable)

-2. Insuring consistency of the ranking
+2. Insuring consistency of the ranking (many rankings are less straightforward than they appear)

-3. Avoid gaming of the system by the users
+3. Avoid gaming of the system by the users (for instance, http://www.nytimes.com/2011/02/13/business/13search.html[companies try to play Google's ranking of search results at their advantage])

 |===